ZEALAND

 HELSINGØR

 Helsingør’s prosperity lies in its location: it is situated on the northeastern tip of the island of Zealand, at the narrowest point of the Øresund (4 km), a strait which forms the Danish-Swedish border and connects the Baltic Sea with the North Sea.
-The town was a center of international shipping in the 1400s, when the Polish king Erik of Pomerania (1381 or 1382 – 1459) imposed a transit fee on every ship wishing to enter or leave the Baltic Sea.
+The town was a center of international shipping in the 1400s, when the Polish King Erik of Pomerania (1381 or 1382–1459) imposed a transit fee on every ship wishing to enter or leave the Baltic Sea.
 This meant significant tax revenues for the town.

 In 1875, the taxation of ships was abolished, causing a temporary economic decline in the town’s prosperity.